 Too many leftover apples after?
-Or just a picky toddler who needs an extra hearty snack, I got you covered with this easy high protein applesauce recipe.
+Or just a picky toddler who needs an extra hearty snack, I got you covered with this easy high protein sugar-free applesauce recipe.

-I love apple picking with my family so much, but my very eager kiddos always pick way too many apples for us to eat before it rots.
+I love apple picking with my family so much, but my very eager kiddos always pick way too many apples for us to eat before it roots.
 And I hate food waste more then I love family time so I took to apple sauce making.
 My kids love apple sauce and will gladly eat it sans sugar!

 However, I wanted to add a little something to this applesauce since we had so much of it.
 Despite being relatively low on the glycemic index scale (how 50grams will affect your blood sugar), it does have a high glycemic load (ref).
 Meaning that too much applesauce can actually make it more of a moderate food in terms of spiking your blood sugar.
 So I wanted to add some protein to help slow that its digestion and make it a bit more filling.